EdensLost/GraphicsExtended/README.md

 # GraphicsExtendedForPython
- Multiple extensions for John Zelle's graphics.py and a polygon drawer
+ Multiple extensions for John Zelle's graphics.py and a polygon drawer / viewer